About AEF Grants

 - Ellen Kort Endowment Fund (Supports programs or projects that enhance education in the community, especially through the media of poetry and writing.)

-- Dianne Catlin Lang Fund for Empowering Girls through STEM and Leadership Development (Supports opportunities for elementary-age girls in the AASD to learn STEM skills and/or to develop leadership skills.
-These opportunities may be offered by the AASD or by youth-serving nonprofit organizations and may take place during the school day, before or after school, or during the summer.)
+- Dianne Catlin Lang STEM Innovators & Girls Leadership Fund (Supports STEM-related opportunities for elementary-age students in AASD and leadership opportunities for AASD girls at any grade level.
+Opportunities may be offered by AASD or youth-serving nonprofit organizations – during the school day, before or after school, or during the summer.)

 - Betsy Melzer Endowment Fund (Supports exceptional education needs students of the AASD.)